markumed1/ev-website/README.md

 ## Acknowledgements ##
 Special thanks to [@GreatStackDev](https://www.youtube.com/@GreatStackDev) for the inspiring and guiding us through the development process on their YouTube channel.

+If you have any questions or suggestions, please open an issue or submit a pull request.
+Happy coding!